 What to do if it happens to a loved one

-For Atlanta, Georgia, residents who have experienced elder abuse or have family members who experienced elder abuse, call an attorney immediately.
+For Sandy Springs, Georgia, residents who have experienced elder abuse or have family members who experienced elder abuse, call an attorney immediately.
 Do not rely on simply reporting the incident to the provider or to police.
 While doing either may stop the immediate abuse, it may not stop ongoing abuse of other residents, and it likely will not result in just compensation for that abuse.
 This is why contacting an attorney is so important.
 They can walk families through the process of seeking justice.